margin www.nancybouwens.com

 A philosophy professor stood before his class and had some items in front of him.
 When class began, wordlessly he picked up a large empty mayonnaise jar and proceeded to fill it with rocks right to the top, rocks about 2diameter.
 He then asked the students if the jar was full?
 They agreed that it was.
 So the professor then picked up a box of pebbles and poured them into the jar.
 He shook the jar lightly.
 The pebbles, of course, rolled into the open areas between the rocks.
 The students laughed.
 He asked his students again if the jar was full?
 They agreed that yes, it was.
 The professor then picked up a box of sand and poured it into the jar.
 Of course, the sand filled up everything else.
 “Now,” said the professor, “I want you to recognize that this is your life.
 The rocks are the important things – your family, your partner, your health, your children – anything that is so important to you that if it were lost, you would be nearly destroyed.
 The pebbles are the other things in life that matter but on a smaller scale.
 The pebbles represent things like your job, your house, your car.
 The sand is everything else.
 The small stuff.
 If you put the sand or the pebbles into the jar first, there is no room for the rocks.
 The same goes for your life.
 If you spend all your energy and time on the small stuff, material things, you will never have room for the things that are truly most important.
 “Take care of the rocks first – the things that really matter.”

-When we intentionally chose to practice living with margin we create room for a healthier mind, body, better relationships and bigger opportunities to notice the ways God can use us.
+When we intentionally choose to practice living with margin we create room for a healthier mind, body, better relationships and bigger opportunities to notice the ways God can use us.
 We allow space to enjoy the every day normal parts of our day by slowing down and carving out time to see, smell and taste the small moments we encounter.

 We can not do it all.
 We are finite beings and have limits.
 There may be short seasons when we operate in overload because we simply must.
 But, if we attempt to exist with our engine revving at high speed for too long we soon will have nothing left to give to anyone, ourselves included.